 Helping you specialise

-If you want to set up or take over a business, or would like project management training for any other reason, then several of our programmes offer specific modules in “entrepreneurship” :
+If you want to set up or take over a business, or would like project management training for any other reason, then several of our programmes offer specific modules in “entrepreneurship”.
+For example :

 - the entrepreneurship specialisation in the Master in Management programme, taught by professors, company founders and those who have taken over businesses, and structured to suit entrepreneurial work.
 Students are also set a project that allows them to gradually put into pratice what they learn in class through experimentation and “hands-on” learning;

-- the TEMA “Project Management and Entrepreneurship” module offered in the 4th and 5th years, including in particular a class on “Entrepreneurship/Entrepreneurial Acquisition”.
+- the TEMA “Project Management and Entrepreneurship” module, including in particular a class on “Entrepreneurship/Entrepreneurial Acquisition”.

 - a fully equipped co-working space where students can discuss ideas and bounce them off other project leaders;